chrisgrieser/nvim-chainsaw/README.md

 -- assertion statement
 require("chainsaw").assertLog()

--- Minimal log statement, with a random emoji for differentiation.
-Indented for -- use in structures like if/else, to quickly glance whether a condition was -- triggered or not.
+-- Minimal log statement, with an emoji for differentiation.
+Intended for -- use in structures like if/else, to quickly glance whether a condition was -- triggered or not.
 (Inspired by AppleScript's `beep` command.) require("chainsaw").beepLog()